pkg-tool/vibro/docs/src/configuring-languages.md

 If you encounter issues with formatting or linting:

-1. Check Zed's log file for error messages (Use the command palette: `zed: open log`)
+1. Check Vector's log file for error messages (Use the command palette: `vector: open log`)
 2. Ensure external tools (formatters, linters) are correctly installed and in your PATH
-3. Verify configurations in both Zed settings and language-specific config files (e.g., `.eslintrc`, `.prettierrc`)
+3. Verify configurations in both Vector settings and language-specific config files (e.g., `.eslintrc`, `.prettierrc`)

 ## Syntax Highlighting and Themes

-Zed offers customization options for syntax highlighting and themes, allowing you to tailor the visual appearance of your code.
+Vector offers customization options for syntax highlighting and themes, allowing you to tailor the visual appearance of your code.

 ### Customizing Syntax Highlighting